jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 # What is information architecture?

-A discipline that supports the browsing, navigation, search and retrieval of (or from) information systems.

-In general, information storage and retrieval systems hold content objects AKA documents and metadata.
+IA is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
+The goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).

-## What is (a) taxonomy?
+# What is taxonomy/KOS/controlled vocabulary?

-Per Hedden, taxonomy has both general and specific senses.
-In general, a taxonomy means a knowledge organization structure (KOS), and taxonomy is the discipline of creating and managing such structures:
+Per Hedden, taxonomy --- the law or science (nomos) of order (taxis) --- has both general and specific meanings.
+In general, taxonomy is the discipline of creating and managing taxonomies, synonymous with knowledge organization structure/systems (KOS); but a taxonomy is also a specific kind of KOS, characterized by hierarchical structure:

 <img src="../ILLOS/KSOs.png" width="600px">

-KOSs are very nearly synonymous with controlled vocabularies.
-A CV stands in contrast with natural language.
-Since natural language is fraught with polysemes (both homographs and synonyms/near-synonyms/quasi-synonyms), it undermines information retrieval.
+In addition, taxonomies/KOSs are very nearly synonymous with controlled vocabularies.
+CVs stand in contrast with natural languages, which are fraught with polysemes (both homographs and synonyms/near-synonyms/quasi-synonyms) that undermine information retrieval.
 A controlled vocabulary (the product) or vocabulary control (the process) improves information retrieval by:

+## How do KSOs support information retrieval?

+p.
+19 of ANSI/NISO Z39.19

-### What types of taxonomies/KOS exist?
+## What types of taxonomies/KOS exist?

-What is a taxonomy?

-    The law or science (nomos) of order (taxis).
-This is the broad definition: any "knowledge organization structure/system" A hierarchical classification/categorization system.

-What's included in the broad sense?

     Term lists (authority files, glossaries, dictionaries, and gazetteers, controlled vocabularies [which may have "See" or "Use" to steer people towards preferred language, or use a "synonym ring/synset" approach of no preferred term among multiple])
     Classifications and categories (subject headings, classification schemes, hierarchical AKA nested taxonomies, categorization schemes)